rodrigosantosms/azure-subscription-migration/README.md

-# Azure Subscription Migration - Exporting and Restoring RBAC after migrating an Azure Subscription between Azure AD Tenants.
+# Azure Subscription Migration - Exporting and Restoring RBAC when migrating an Azure Subscription between Azure AD Tenants.

 ## Who must read this document
 Any organization or individual planning to migrate an Azure Subscription between Azure AD Tenants.